mayowa/templates/README-DRAFT.md

 # Templates

-This library is a lightweight templating package designed for use with Echo(link) but which can also be used standalone (Can it?
-Well duh.
-Do you use Echo in the tests?
-It just extends the stdlib, as long as you call Render it'll do its job).
+This library is a lightweight package that adds convenience features to the standard library's template system.

 # Why?